Night Terrors 2018

 You’re entering the darkest of nights; where strange sounds pervade the air, empty halls reek of decay and something in the shadows is watching.
 Four classic tales of literary terror are brought together in this atmospheric and intimate one-woman performance.

-Coming to Melbourne Fringe Festival this year.
 Enter your email below for discount tickets and exclusive offers.

 In The Tell-tale Heart by Edgar Allan Poe, a woman commits murder but is driven mad by guilt.
 In The Yellow Wallpaper by Charlotte Perkins Gilman, a woman confined to her room becomes sure a crone lives behind the ugly wallpaper.
 In The Keepsake by contemporary Tasmanian writer Briony Kidd, a mother curses her family with a portrait of her daughters, one alive, one dead.
 In The Open Window by Saki, a girl tells her nervous visitor about the anniversary of a hunting party’s untimely deaths.